|

 During

-his travels, Cooper met fellow
+his travels, Cooper met a fellow

 adventurer and filmmaker, Ernest B.